hempworks/nft-maker-js/README.md

 ### Specifying incompatibilities

-Some individual trait items may not be comptatible visually with another trait item.
+Some individual trait items may not be compatible visually with another trait item.
 For example, you may have a "Mouth" item that doesn't work with a certain "Beard" item.
-You can configure which items are incompatible with each by using the `incompatible` key, passing in an object of trait and their array of incompatible values:
+You can configure which items are incompatible with each by using the `conflicts` key, which takes a closure that returns whether the individual trait is conflicting:

 ```js
 module.exports = {